zvictor/PocketFlow-Typescript/docs/core_abstraction/parallel.md

 **Parallel** Nodes and Flows let you run multiple **Async** Nodes and Flows **concurrently**—for example, summarizing multiple texts at once.
 This can improve performance by overlapping I/O and compute.

+{% hint style="warning" %}
-> Because of Python’s GIL, parallel nodes and flows can’t truly parallelize CPU-bound tasks (e.g., heavy numerical computations).
+Because of Python’s GIL, parallel nodes and flows can’t truly parallelize CPU-bound tasks (e.g., heavy numerical computations).
 However, they excel at overlapping I/O-bound work—like LLM calls, database queries, API requests, or file I/O.
-{: .warning }
+{% endhint %}

+{% hint style="success" %}
-> - **Ensure Tasks Are Independent**: If each item depends on the output of a previous item, **do not** parallelize.
+- **Ensure Tasks Are Independent**: If each item depends on the output of a previous item, **do not** parallelize.
-> - **Beware of Rate Limits**: Parallel calls can **quickly** trigger rate limits on LLM services.
+- **Beware of Rate Limits**: Parallel calls can **quickly** trigger rate limits on LLM services.
 You may need a **throttling** mechanism (e.g., semaphores or sleep intervals).
-> - **Consider Single-Node Batch APIs**: Some LLMs offer a **batch inference** API where you can send multiple prompts in a single call.
+- **Consider Single-Node Batch APIs**: Some LLMs offer a **batch inference** API where you can send multiple prompts in a single call.
 This is more complex to implement but can be more efficient than launching many parallel requests and mitigates rate limits.
->   {: .best-practice }
+  {% endhint %}

 ## AsyncParallelBatchNode